 ´ Come in to see us for an assessment

-Tongue tied is the restricted mobility of the tongue resulting from a tight frenulum and an upper lip-tied is where frenulum under the baby's upper lip is very short or thick and is pinned too tightly to the upper gum.
+Tongue-tie is caused by the restricted mobility of the tongue resulting from a tight frenulum and an upper lip-tied occurs whenever the frenulum under the baby's upper lip is very short or thick and is pinned too tightly to the upper gum.

 We love to see infants and families in our clinic, and we will do our very best to fit you in as quickly as possible.

-We are able to undertake your lip and tongue tied treatment in our Mackay practice based in Marian.
+We are able to undertake your lip and tongue-tie treatment in our practice based our new Practice KIDS in Mackay along with limited availability at our Moranbah Practice.
 Here we are able to take total care of you and your baby.

-Here are some Frequenty Asked Questions that may help
+Here are some Frequently Asked Questions that may help

 A. Small incision with scissors is made under your baby's tongue where it connects to the floor of the mouth.
-Laser Light energy is used to incise tissue, Laser has a distinct advantage such as precesion, control of bleeding, bactericidal (kills bacteria as it ablates), reduces oedema, swelling and inflammation and therefore allows for better healing.
-The frenulum is not well supplied with nerves or blood, therefore the procedure causes only slight pain and little bleeding.
-We find that babies show minor distress at being held firmly for the procedure rather than the procedure itself.
-Nursing or feeding immediately afterwards, made easier by improved tongue extension, is the best way to soothe your child.
-Infants response to procedure in different ways such as screaming and put on a show, or become limp and sleepy due to exhaustion.
+Laser Light energy is used to incise tissue, Laser has a distinct advantage such as precision, control of bleeding, bactericidal (kills bacteria as it ablates), reduces oedema, swelling and inflammation and therefore allows for better healing.
+The frenulum is not well supplied with nerves or blood, therefore the procedure causes only slight pain and

 A. There will be a small white diamond-shaped mark from the procedure, which should heal within two weeks.
-Lactation consultant if needed may recommend a gentle massaging or other exercises.
-We undertake the aftercare follow up consultation for tounge tied Mackay region patients.
+A Lactation Consultant, if needed, may recommend gentle massaging or other exercises.
+We undertake the aftercare follow up

 A. For newborns, anaesthetic is not necessary.
-Babies over 5 months old may require treatment under general anesthesia, depending on the extent of the tongue or lip tied.
+Babies over 5 months old may require treatment under general anaesthesia, depending on the extent of the tongue or lip tie.

 A. Possible complications of the procedure are bleeding or infection, but the incidence of these occurring are extremely rare, as is re-attachment.